 Every object in the database may have an unlimited set of replicas on the network.
 These replicas synchronize in real time deterministically and correctly.
 An object’s current state is simply a reduction of its operations (a materialized view).

-Edge nodes i.e. event sources subscribe to nested collections of objects.
-Once a node subscribes to a collection, it receives all operation updates till the collection is deleted.
+Edge nodes are simply nothing but event sources that subscribe to a stream topic about a nested collections of objects.
+Once a node subscribes to a collection via its topic, it receives all operation updates till the collection is deleted.
 Note: The message format is not optimized for human reading – it is specifically tuned for compression and transport over networks.

-Programmatically speaking, the only choice that developers need to make to have very strict consistency is to define a collection as a SPOT and the collection will automatically be centralized without any change to how the collection is accessed or modified.
-However, the default behavior for a collection is to have copies on all edge locations that form the database.
+Programmatically speaking, the only choice that developers need to make to have ACID like serializability is to define a collection as a SPOT and the collection will automatically be centralized without any change to how the collection is accessed or modified.
+However, the default behavior for a collection is to have copies on all edge locations that form the database and offer Causal Consistency.

 We recommend using SPOT collections only for those elements that need very strict atomic operations and transaction isolation as SPOT collections incur latency penalties i.e., data requests must be serviced from the centralized location instead of the nearest edge location.